You may qualify if:

 - a qualified adult.

-Your spouse or partner is a qualified adult if you are getting an increase for them with your social welfare payment or
+Your spouse, civil partner or cohabitant is a qualified adult if you are getting an increase for them with your social welfare payment, or

 you would receive an increase for a qualified adult for them with your payment but for the fact that they are getting a social welfare payment in their own right.